 Online payments are convenient for customers.

-Giving clients the opportunity to pay for services outside of regular business hours gives them valuable flexibility, and that convenience makes them more likely to pay without reminders from you.
+Giving clients the opportunity to pay for services outside of regular business hours gives them valuable flexibility.
+That convenience makes them more likely to pay without reminders from you.

 Online payments make accounting easier.